CryptoLions/EOS-Network-monitor/README.md

 # EOS-Testnet-monitor
-This tool helps monitor BP nodes
+This tool helps monitor EOS BP nodes

-To use, chneg node list in bps.js to your.
+To use, change node list in bps.js to your.

 please add line to all nodes config.ini:
 access-control-allow-origin = *